-Denham J became Chief Justice in 2011 (and retired in 2017).
+Denham J became Chief Justice in 2011 (and her term as Chief Justice ended in 2017, though she remained on the Court update until the end of 2019).
 The next women appointed were Laffoy J (2013–2017) and Dunne J (2013-present), appointed on the same day (pictured left are Laffoy J (left) and Dunne J (right) on the occasion of their appointment to the Supreme Court by President Higgins (centre)).
 The first all-female 3-judge panel is Cagney v Bank of Ireland IESC 80 (22 October 2015) on which Denham CJ, Laffoy and Dunne JJ sat.

 Finally, Ruth Bader Ginsburg, Associate Justice of the US Supreme Court, has said many times:

 People ask me sometimes, ‘When do you think it will be enough?
 When will there be enough women on the court?’
 And my answer is: when there are nine.

 By that standard, the Irish Supreme Court has a way to go for an all-female bench of 5 or 7, or for every judge to be female.
 But it is far ahead of many of its counterparts elsewhere in the common law world.
 And it has done so quietly, without any of the fanfare that accompanied yesterday’s hearing in the UK Supreme Court.